-In fact, consolidating credit cards or other high-interest debt happens to be the most popular use of personal loans among high earners, according to a survey by Credit Karma .
-It makes perfect sense that people want to save money on interest, especially as credit card interest rates can range widely, with the average hovering around 17% .
+Consolidating credit card debt or other high-interest debt is the most common use of personal loans.
+It makes perfect sense that people want to save money on interest, especially as credit card interest rates can range widely, with the current average just above 16% .

 Here, we’ll cover the details on why someone might refinance a personal loan, what goes into refinancing a personal loan, and some advantages and disadvantages of refinancing a personal loan.